-

 VFiPP Longevity

 Silicone will degrade over time.
-It is recommended that you replace plates after about 1,000 shots.
+It is recommended that you replace plates after about 1,000 shots to be on the safe side.
 We’ll publish updates if future testing extends that limit.

 Usage – Pulling Shots